Aethylred/dynaguppy/README.md

 The Gitlab server should be up and running on HTTPS as the default web site.

-## Git push to Puppetmaster configuration
+## Git push to Puppetmaster configurations

+### Set up the puppetmaster user on GitLab

 The puppet manifests will have primed the puppetmaster and the gitlab site for integration, but a number of manual steps are required to complete this.